top of page

 4th year Psychology Research Students

-Olivia Feutrill is a student at Australian Catholic University currently completing her Honours year in Psychology.
-Olivia is passionate about working with people and hopes to pursue a Master's degree in Clinical Psychology after completing her Honours year.
+Hannah is a student at Australian Catholic University currently completing her Honours year in Psychology.
+Hannah is passionate about understanding the individual experiences of eating disorders, driven by a client-led approach to research that informs clinical practice.
+Therefore, she hopes to pursue a career in both research and clinical practice.

 Previous Masters of Psychology Research Students